 The time you don’t take out travel insurance will be the time you’ll need it.

 There are potential risks with all travel, within Australia or abroad.
 So it’s important to consider the destination and be aware of any travel alerts.
-Even if you’re travelling intrastate, for example, Perth to Broome, it’s a good idea to take out travel insurance.
+Even if you’re travelling interstate, for example, Perth to Broome, it’s a good idea to take out travel insurance.
 It’s also wise to inform yourself as to what is and isn’t covered in your policy.
 For example, if you plan to do sports and activities, they may be covered, but more extreme activities may not be.

 Important Travel Insurance Inclusions

-Many people rely on the travel insurance that comes with their credit card but it’s worth checking what yours covers because not all travel insurance policies are the same.
+Many travellers rely on the insurance that comes with their credit card but it’s worth checking what yours covers because not all travel insurance policies are the same.

 If you’re going overseas, you may want to check if your international travel insurance provides:

-- Whether your policy has 24-hour global emergency assistance.
-Does it provide on-site medical experts for timeous medical intervention in an emergency?
+- Whether your policy has 24-hour emergency global assistance.
+Do the policy terms provide on-site medical experts for timeous medical intervention in an emergency?

 - Does your credit card cover cruising?
-Are there restrictions to the number of consecutive days at sea to ensure coverage?
+Are there restrictions on the number of consecutive days at sea to ensure coverage?

 - What standard of medical care is stipulated in your policy?
 Is it First World Care or Reasonable Care?
 This may make a difference depending on where you’re travelling, especially for overseas medical care.

-If you’d like to talk to us about travel or personal insurance, contact Phoenix Insurance Brokers today.
+If you’d like to talk to us about travel or personal insurance, contact your local Phoenix Insurance Broker today.

 Travel Insurance FAQs